abiola-arobieke/fx-today/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 [Trendy FX] <a name="about-project"></a>
+# 📖 [Fx-Today FX] <a name="about-project"></a>

-**Trendy FX** is a web app that displays the currency exchange rate for the day.
+**Fx-Today FX** is a web app that displays the currency exchange rate for the day.
 User can select their choice of currency and compare the exchange rate with another currency.

 .